feng27/Soccer_results_analaysis/README.md

-# Udacity_DS_nano_project1
+# Soccer results analysis

-A repository for Data Scientist Nanoprograme project1 "Write a adata science blog post".
 This repository is anylysing the world soccer results during the last 100 years.
+Thi is A repository created for Data Scientist Nanoprograme project1 "Write a adata science blog post".
+But will be further used to analyse Soccer data

 # Table of Contents
 - [Installlation](#Installation)